Patricians and Plebeians

 The patricians and the plebeians agreed on the Law of Twelve Tables in 449BCE.
 The Twelve Tables were a legal code that everyone could see.
 Citizens could no longer be changed in secret, and even elected officials were required to follow the law, though an official could not be charged with a crime until after he left office.

 The patricians and the plebeians shared power in Rome, but a third order had no voice in how they were ruled.
 They were the slaves.
 Many people captured in war became slaves.
 Some were former criminals.
 Still others–very poor Romans –sold themselves and their families into slavery to keep from starving.
 Roman law considered slaves to be property, so slaves had no legal rights.
 As many as one-third of the Roman people were slaves.

-The senate met in the Forum, a marketplace in the valley among the hills that surround Rome.
+The Senate met in the Forum, a marketplace in the valley among the hills that surround Rome.
 The meetings usually took place outdoors and ended at sunset, so a senator could stop a law from passing by talking continuously until sunset.

 In times of great emergency, the Romans would select a dictator to rule the Republic.
 The dictator had complete control over Rome, but the dictator could serve for only six months.
-The Romans were at war in 458BCE when the Senate asked Cincinnatus to lead them as dictator.
+The Romans were at war in 458BCE when the Senate asked Cincinnatus to lead them as a dictator.
 Cincinnatus organized the Romans and ended the war in just sixteen days.
 He could have stayed in power for the remainder of his term and used the office to enrich himself, but Cincinnatus returned power to the Senate and went back to his farm.